Related links

 Restricted dogs

-If Council is of the opinion that a dog is of a breed, a cross-breed or of a kind of dog listed in the Companion Animals Act 1998 as a restricted dog, Council may give notice to the owner of the dog of its intentions to declare the dog restricted under the Act.
-The dog must then be breed assessed and/or temperament assessed by a Government Approved assessor.
+If a Council Officer is of the opinion that a dog is of a breed, a cross-breed or of a kind of dog listed in the Companion Animals Act 1998 as a restricted dog, Council may give notice to the owner of the dog of its intentions to declare the dog restricted under the Act.
+The owner then has the ability to have the dog's breed and temperament assessed by Government approved assessors.

 If you own a restricted dog, you must ensure that each of the following requirements is complied with: